spsforks/QB64-Wiki/DRAW.md

 *Explanation:* The degrees to move from the original UP line move is calculated by dividing 360/60 seconds in a full rotation.
 That value of 6 is made negative to use TA correctly and multiplied by the [VAL](VAL)ue of seconds from the TIME$ function.
 The degree angle is converted by [STR$](STR$) to a string and added to the DRAW string using the [STRING](STRING) **concatenation +** operator.
 Do not use semicolons to create DRAW strings.
 Once the second hand is placed on the screen, a loop waits for the second value to change.
 It then erases the hand and it repeats the process again.

-*Example 4:* Creating digital displays using DRAW format strings to create the LED segments.
+Creating digital displays using DRAW format strings to create the LED segments.
 (See [SELECT CASE](SELECT-CASE) example 5)

 ```vb